shishkabob27/nuclearrt/README.md

 # NuclearRT

-NuclearRT is a custom High-performance C++ runtime for Clickteam Fusion 2.5.
+NuclearRT is a fast, open-source, cross-platform C++ runtime for Clickteam Fusion 2.5.

 ## Features
 - Faster than the default runtime.